aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q11
-### ✍Unidirectional behaviour in React and its impact on application architecture
+### 💥 Unidirectional behaviour in React and its impact on application architecture

 <div align="right">